Acting as a steward, the Authority will facilitate economic development that preserves and enhances the quality of life for Perry County.

 We are always cultivating new answers to the following questions:

-• What do our agricultural businesses need to succeed in an increasingly difficult industry?
+- What do our agricultural businesses need to succeed in an increasingly challenging industry?